0

 Why BMW M6 Wheel FitmentNeeds Heavy Grand-Tourer Engineering

 The BMW M6 F06 Gran Coupe, F12 Convertible, and F13 Coupe are wide, heavy, high-powered grand tourers.
-Their twin-turbo V8 platform can accept very aggressive wheel widths, but the final setup must be engineered around load reserve, brake clearance, rear-arch volume, high-speed stability, tire availability, and wheel weight.
+Their twin-turbo V8 platform can accept very aggressive wheel widths, but the final setup must be engineered around load reserve, brake clearance, rear-arch volume, high-speed stability, tyre availability, and wheel weight.

 The M6 is not a small M car.
 Generic cast wheels can quickly add rotational mass and make the car feel heavier under steering, acceleration, and braking.
-LFI uses forged 6061-T6 aluminum construction, vehicle-specific offsets, and hub-centric machining to preserve the M6's grand-touring refinement while adding the stance and concavity customers expect.
+LFI uses forged 6061-T6 aluminium construction, vehicle-specific offsets, and hub-centric machining to preserve the M6's grand-touring refinement while adding the stance and concavity customers expect.

 01